 As an Internet of Things contractor can explain, the basic principle of smart buildings is the internet of things (IoT).
 Essentially, the IoT is the idea that computers, devices, and people can all be interconnected.
 This involves using technology and devices with the ability to connect to a network.
 The main benefit of an Internet of Things is that contractors can help streamline these processes.

-An instance of this process in a smart home would be a refrigerator which was connected to the internet.
+An instance of this process in a smart home would be a refrigerator that was connected to the internet.
 If the refrigerator were connected to the internet, you could get an alert sent to your phone that you need to pick up eggs on your way home from work.

 An Internet of Things contractor knows that a significant component of IoT is wireless sensors and data collection.
 By placing sensors in a variety of locations for different devices, you can receive information about your building’s light, temperature, sound, and occupancy in different parts of the building.
 This could be helpful when figuring out the different usage of rooms, water, energy, and various other analytics that would help a company make decisions regarding resources.

 A significant aspect of security is being aware of who enters your building at all times.
 In the past, building security and access control were simply putting a security guard or a deadbolt on the main entrance.
 As our Internet of Things contractor explains, security systems are becoming more advanced and typically are connected with how employees enter the building, how a company tracks IDs, and a variety of other functions.

 Smartphones are a way that smart building technologies have advanced their access control.
 By having an application on a smartphone, physical key fobs and cards are becoming a thing of the past.
 Security systems are also working with smartphones to allow for business owners to view security footage live on their phones, control temperature and lights throughout their building, and lock or unlock the doors all while being completely remote.